-- b.
-The utilities shall cross at an angle greater than sixty degrees to the centerline of the channel in streams or perpendicular to the channel centerline whenever boring under the channel is not feasible, and shall be contained within the footprint of an existing road or utility crossing where possible; and - The utility route should avoid paralleling the stream or following a down-valley course near the channel; and - d.
+- d.
+Trails and associated viewing platforms shall not be made of continuous impervious materials. - 6.
+Utility Facilities.
+New underground utility lines and facilities may be permitted to cross watercourses in accordance with an approved critical area report if they comply with the following standards: - a.
+Installation shall be accomplished by boring beneath the scour depth and hyporheic zone (sediments underlying the surface stream) of the water body; - b.
+The utilities shall cross at an angle greater than sixty degrees to the centerline of the channel in streams or perpendicular to the channel centerline whenever boring under the channel is not feasible, and shall be contained within the footprint of an existing road or utility crossing where possible; and - c.
+The utility route should avoid paralleling the stream or following a down-valley course near the channel; and - d.
 Installation shall not increase or decrease the natural rate of shore migration or channel migration. - 7.
 Public Flood Protection Measures.
-New public flood protection measures and expansion of existing ones may be permitted, subject to the city's review and approval of a critical area report and the approval of a federal biological assessment by the federal agency responsible for reviewing actions related to a federally listed species. - 8.
+New public flood protection measures and expansion of existing ones may be permitted, subject to the city of Camas's review and approval of a critical area report and the approval of a federal biological assessment by the federal agency responsible for reviewing actions related to a federally listed species. - 8.
 Instream Structures.
 Instream structures, such as high flow bypasses, sediment ponds, instream ponds, retention and detention facilities, tide gates, dams, and weirs, shall be allowed only as part of an approved watershed basin restoration project approved by the city of Camas, and upon acquisition of any required state or federal permits.
 The structure shall be designed to avoid modifying flows and water quality in ways that may adversely affect habitat conservation areas. - 9.
 Stormwater Conveyance Facilities.
 Conveyance structures may be permitted in accordance with an approved critical area report subject to the following standards: - a.
 Mitigation for impacts is provided; - b.
 Instream stormwater conveyance facilities shall incorporate fish habitat features; and - c.
 Vegetation shall be maintained and, if necessary, added adjacent to all open channels and ponds in order to retard erosion, filter out sediments, and shade the water. - 10.
 On-Site Sewage Systems and Wells.
 All developments subject to review under this section shall be connected to city water and sanitary facilities.
 Existing private water and sanitary facilities shall be abandoned in a manner consistent with state law.